Easy salt dough recipe

 We also used our hello kitty cookie cutters and made our own bread, banana, and even a macaroon.
 A toothpick is great to make the pattern on top of the bread.

-After that crank up the heat to about 300F for another 50-60 minutes.
+- After that crank up the heat to about 300F for another 50-60 minutes and again flip your creations about half way trough.
 Let everything cool down completely before you keep going.

 My toddler had a great time during the whole process and loved rolling out the dough and kneading it.
 She was also very interested in the fork to make a pattern in our round ornaments.